open-telemetry/opentelemetry-js/experimental/packages/api-logs/README.md

 api.logs.setGlobalLoggerProvider(loggerProvider);
 /* returns loggerProvider (no-op if a working provider has not been initialized) */ api.logs.getLoggerProvider();
-/* returns a meter from the registered global meter provider (no-op if a working provider has not been initialized) */ const logger = api.logs.getLogger(name, version);
+/* returns a logger from the registered global logger provider (no-op if a working provider has not been initialized) */ const logger = api.logs.getLogger(name, version);

 // logging an event in an instrumentation library